semaphoreci/docs/docs/reference/sem-command-line-tool.md

 If you use an argument with `sem context`, then that argument should be a valid organization name as it appears in the output of `sem context`.
-So, in order to change from the current organization to `tsoukalos_semaphoreci_com`, you should execute the following command:
+So, in order to change from your current organization to `tsoukalos_semaphoreci_com`, you should execute the following command:

 ``` bash